-Employer Letters of Commitment to Hire: The objective of the Wisconsin Small Business Fast Forward GPA is to address an employer-defined workforce need in the small business sector.
+Employer Letters of Commitment to Hire: The objective of the Construction Wisconsin Fast Forward GPA is to address an employer-defined workforce need in the construction sector.
 Letters of commitment to hire trainees from the proposed training program or to raise wages for incumbent workers will be required from the participating employers.
 The letter should clearly indicate the number of successful trainees to be hired and/or the incumbent worker wage increases.
-The employer's letter should also include a commitment to any match funding and/or participation in the planning and implementation of the training program.
+The employer's letter should also include commitment to any match funding and/or participation in the planning and implementation of the training program.